Helping kids become leaders through fun activities.

 Field trips will not cost you any more money.
 Because of time constraints, the trips are limited to the Thorncliffe and Flemingdon Park area.
 The trips organized are very fun and safe.
 Some trips that participants have enjoyed in the past are: Playground Paradise, the park, the library, and visits to other programs.

-Do you have any programming for older grades?
+Do you have programs for older grades?

 What is the cost & how can I pay?